 - Bone, muscle or joint injuries.
 Anything from a simple twisted ankle to a broken bone caused by a slip-and-fall injury can cause orthopedic injuries that can limit your ability to work.
-Jobs that require repetitive motion can also cause cumulative damage.
+Jobs that require repetitive motion can also cause work injuries.

 We also represent families coping with the devastating loss of a loved one in a fatal work-related accident.